Techtonica/curriculum/onboarding/professionalism.md

   - Speak Professionally - Don't use swear words and foul language at workplace - Think before you speak, someone maybe offended by something which you think is funny - Communicate with your colleagues with the language which is primary of your workplace

   - Dress Professionally

     - No Profanity / insensitive language/images on clothes
-    - Pants should neither be tight not baggy and should not be ripped, regardless if they are in fashioin
+    - When visable pants should neither be tight not baggy and should not be ripped, regardless if they are in fashion.
+Shorts should be as long as your fingertip when you stand with your arm straight down, Skirts shouldn't be shorter than few inches above your knees
-    - Clothes should be free from stains and wrinkles and having matching socks
+    - Visible portions of clothes should be free from stains and wrinkles
     - Workout clothes and pajamas are not allowed
     - Shirts can be sleeveless, but it should be fully cover bras and end below your pants' waistsband
-    - Shorts should be as long as your fingertip when you stand with your arm straight down, Skirts shouldn't be shorter than few inches above your knees

   - Your Arrival at Workplace
     - If you have **planned** absence or late arrival, notify those colleagues who will be affected with your presence as soon as you aware your absence or late arrival
     - Arrive early enough so that you can give yourself sometime to get settled before the start of a workday or meeting